googleinterns/step73-2020/frontend/README.md

 To use, visit port 9000 on your localhost

+If you see any errors that say "System limit for number of file watchers reached", you can run the following command to temporarily increase that limit - `sudo sysctl -w fs.inotify.max_user_watches=100000`

 ## Deploying
 The frontend service (know as the `default` service in `app.yaml`) can